-Your Wifi point(s) keeps it simple by automatically choosing the band that gives you the best Wi-Fi.
+Your Google Nest Wifi and Google Wifi devices keep it simple by automatically choosing the band that gives you the best Wi-Fi.

 How does my device choose a band?

 Devices that support only the 2.4 GHz band (an older phone, for example), will automatically connect to the 2.4 GHz band.
 Most dual band devices that support both 2.4 GHz and 5 GHz will automatically pick a band based on different factors like signal strength and guidance from the mesh Wi-Fi system.

 How bands affect smart home devices

 Some smart home devices only use the 2.4 GHz band and will not be available for setup if your phone is on the 5 GHz band.
 Refer to your device’s user manual if you would like to specify the band.